wbbradley/pickls/README.md

 ## Why Use pickls?

+- You'd like to have LSP support for LLM completion as a code action.
 - Avoid installing and configuring separate plugins or language servers for each tool in your workflow.
 - Utilize a seamless LSP integration for command-line oriented toolchains.